agreen4/UP473_S22/content/syllabus/index.md

 Schwartz, Alex F. *Housing Policy in the United States (3rd Edition)*

 Please purchase a copy of this book from your preferred bookseller.
+While we will focus on chapters in the third edition, you may also purchase the fourth edition if you wish.

 ## Assignments, Grading, and Attendance